scssyworks/silkrouter/README.md

 });
 ```

+Please note that disabling initialization doesn't effect the routing
+functionality.
+Route changes are still caught by the handlers.

 # Operators

-From version 5 onwards, silkrouter doesn't ship any built-in operators.
-However,
+From version 5 onwards `silkrouter` does not ship its own operators.
+You can
-it still has support for RxJS operators similar to version 4.
-You can create
-your operators and use them with silkrouter.
+create your own operators as needed, or use the ones built by the awesome
+JavaScript community.

 ```js
 const router = new Router();